Understanding Cloud Workloads: Everything You Need to Know

 Cloud workloads aren’t exclusive to one another, and at any given time, a sufficiently complex cloud infrastructure could include all of these simultaneously.
 Each serves a purpose and can handle a specific type of processing.

 With one or more of the workload types listed above, several tasks and applications are especially suited to cloud computing.
-These include
+Cloud workload examples include:

 Support Your Cloud Workloads with WEKA

-Whether through dedicated WEKA infrastructure or WEKA services on third-party cloud infrastructure, you’re working with the leading edge of high-performance cloud computing.
-WEKA provides the software, tools, and expertise you need to power every one of your high-performance cloud workloads, whether for machine learning, genomic sequencing, a hybrid cloud strategy, or manufacturing analytics.
+Whether through dedicated WEKA infrastructure or WEKA services on third-party cloud infrastructure, you’re working with the leading edge of high availability cloud computing.
+WEKA provides the software, tools, and expertise you need to power every one of your high performance cloud workloads, whether for machine learning, genomic sequencing, a hybrid cloud strategy, or manufacturing analytics.

 With WEKA, you get the following features: